 There are 3 ways to resolve dependencies: using the Service Locator pattern, injecting dependencies manually through constructors/setters, exploiting reflection capabilities through an IoC container and, obviously, using Singletons.
 Disregarding Singletons, I do not like the Service Locator Pattern because the SLP itself is a singleton (or a static class) and this could lead to some severe limitations compared to the IoC container solution.
 Since Unity doesn’t have a starting place where dependencies can be created and injected, manual injections become quite hard and basically impossible without a good understanding of the Unity limitations.

 Therefore a good solution available (but not the only one as we will see later on in this article series!) is to use IoC containers.
 Another article is needed to explain what an IoC container is, therefore I will give a first simple definition: An IoC container is a…container that creates and contains the dependencies that must be injected inside the application objects.
 It is called Inversion Of Control because the design is thought in such a way that the objects are never created by the user, but they are lazily created by the container when they are needed.

 There are several IoC containers out there, a lot written in c# as well, but practically no one works in Unity and most of all, they are damn complicated*.
 For these reasons I decided to create an IoC container for Unity trying to keep it as simple as possible.
 Actually creating a basic IoC container is pretty straightforward and everybody can do it, my implementation has just a few tweaks that makes it simple to use with Unity projects.

 Conclusion (for this article)

-The second part of this article (including source code) is now available here: http://blog.sebaslab.com/ioc-container-for-unity3d-part-2
+The second part of this article (including source code) is available here: http://blog.sebaslab.com/ioc-container-for-unity3d-part-2

-*Since when I first wrote this article, new IoC containers have been coded.
-The best ones out there are StrangeIoC and ZenInject.
+*Since when I first wrote this article, new IoC containers have been developed.
+The best ones out there are StrangeIoC, ZenInject and Adic.
 Google them, it’s worth it.